A tender, flaky, and easy pie crust recipe that tastes and smells like homemade buttermilk biscuits! It’s the best pie crust I’ve ever had!

 BLIND BAKE (Full or Partial Bake)

-Blind baking is when you bake a pie crust before filling it.
+Blind baking refers to the process of baking a pie crust before filling it.
 It’s usually done when a pie filling requires little or no cooking time.

 1. Prep Your Crust: First, place your rolled-out crust into your pie dish and shape it according to your recipe or preference.
-Make sure it’s nice and snug without any air pockets.
+Ensure it’s snug without any air pockets.
 (You may find it easier to shape the rim once it’s chilled a bit)

 2. Chill It: Place your crust in the fridge for a bit just to get it super cold.
 This ensures the pie crust will bake up flaky.

 3. Line It: Line the bottom and sides of the chilled pie crust with parchment paper.
-(Crumbling the parchment paper up first will make it easier to line.
+(Crumpling the parchment paper up first will make it easier to line.

 4. Weigh It Down: Fill the lined crust with pie weights, beans, or sugar to prevent it from puffing up or shrinking.
-Be sure to cover the bottom with pie weights completely.
-(If using sugar, the sugar will still be some good after baking, so don’t discard it)
+Be sure to cover the bottom completely with pie weights.
+(If using sugar, the sugar will still be good after baking, so don’t discard it)

 6. Full or Partial Bake: Remove the pie from the oven and lift off the parchment paper.
-For a partially baked crust, return to the oven and bake for another 7-10 minutes or until golden.
+For a partially baked crust, return it to the oven and bake for an additional 7-10 minutes, or until golden.
 For a fully baked crust, bake for about 15 minutes.
 (Timing may vary, so keep an eye on it.)
 You can also prick the crust before placing it back into the oven, but I usually skip this step.

 7. Cool: Let crust cool before adding filling.
 Proceed with the desired pie recipe.